Venetta Fields: Career in Australia

-Musical theatre
+Fields continued to work with US artists when they toured her adopted country until 2000, including George Benson, Dionne Warwick, Streisand, Thelma Houston and Randy Crawford.
+She also recorded or toured as a backing singer with Australian artists Jimmy Barnes, Australian Crawl, Cold Chisel, James Morrison and Mark Gillespie and as a long-term touring and session harmony vocalist for John Farnham (1986–95).

-In January 1989 Fields made her musical theater debut as Alice in the Australian production of Big River: The Adventures of Huckleberry Finn at Her Majesty's Theatre, Sydney.
-She followed with other stage appearances including two plays for the Melbourne Theatre Company – Racing Demon (April 1991) and The Crucible (May 1991) – Blues in the Night (August, October 1992), Chess (concert version), and as Ruby in the Buddy Holly show Buddy the Musical.
-In 1986 she formed and toured her own show, Gospel Jubilee; the line-up of the band of the same name was Joanne Campbell, Joe Creighton, Chong Lim, Sherlie Mathews and Fellon Williams.
+In January 1989, Fields made her musical theater debut as Alice in the Australian production of Big River: The Adventures of Huckleberry Finn at Her Majesty's Theatre, Sydney.
+She followed with other stage appearances, including two plays for the Melbourne Theatre Company – Racing Demon (1991) and The Crucible (1991) – Blues in the Night (1992), Chess (concert version), and as Ruby in the Buddy Holly show Buddy the Musical.

+She released her solo album At Last in 1999.

 Later years

 Fields lives in Bendigo, Victoria.
 She no longer tours or records with visiting artists.
-She released her solo album At Last in 2005.

-Fields is active as a vocal coach with several students including 2005 Australian Idol winner Kate DeAraugo, singer-songwriter Cody Simpson and 2011 Australia's Got Talent finalist Bree De Rome.
+Fields is active as a vocal coach with several students, including 2005 Australian Idol winner Kate DeAraugo, singer-songwriter Cody Simpson and 2011 Australia's Got Talent finalist Bree De Rome.

 Accolades

 In 2002, Fields received the Australian Gospel Singer of the Year award.

-In recognition of her achievements, Fields was inducted into the Buffalo Music Hall of Fame on September 29, 2005.
+In 2005, Fields was inducted into the Buffalo Music Hall of Fame in recognition of her achievements.